 Sanlé’s uniformly square black and white images possess a unique creative flair that epitomises Voltaic photography’s unsung golden age.
 His work examines the natural fusion between tradition and modernity.
 He documented the fast evolution of Bobo-Dioulasso, then Haute-Volta’s cultural and economic capital, portraying the city’s inhabitants with wit, energy and passion.
 His work conveys a youthful exuberance in the wake of the first decades of African independence.

-Sanlé’s photographs were featured in the recent Auto Photo exhibition at Fondation Cartier, Paris, and from 27th April to 19th August 2018, Art Institute of Chicago will show Volta Photo: Starring Sanlé Sory and the People of Bobo-Dioulasso.
-This significant exhibition brings together well over 100 vintage photographs, plus objects from the Volta Photo studio, including illustrated backdrops, studio lighting, cameras and props.
+Sanlé’s photographs were featured in the recent Auto Photo exhibition at Fondation Cartier, Paris, and the Art Institute of Chicago show Volta Photo: Starring Sanlé Sory and the People of Bobo-Dioulasso.
+This significant exhibition brought together over 100 vintage photographs, plus objects from the Volta Photo studio, including illustrated backdrops, studio lighting, cameras and props.
 It was the first exhibition of an African photographer’s work at a museum in the United States.

 David Hill Gallery and Reel Art Press co-published Sory Sanlé – Volta Photo 1965-85, and Steidl published to Volta Photo to accompany the Art Institute of Chicago exhibition.